 A common problem with foam mattresses is that they retain heat and limit airflow.
 This causes the mattress to sleep hot, which can be uncomfortable for some sleepers.
 Many foam mattresses try to combat this using a variety of different techniques.

 In the case of the Layla mattress, the ThermoGel cover and copper-infused memory foam do a fairly good job of dissipating heat.
 The convoluted foam also provides a way for heat to escape.
 All in all, the Layla mattress sleeps relatively cool for a foam mattress.

 It’s hard to beat the polymer grid in the Purple mattress for breathability.
 Instead of including cooling features like gel beads in the foam, the Purple mattress elevates the sleeper off the foam completely.
-The mattress breathes by allowing air to flow through the ample space between the columns in the Smart Comfort Grid, effectively whisking away your body heat.
+The mattress breathes by allowing air to flow through the ample space between the columns in the Purple Grid, effectively whisking away your body heat.
 Plus, the polymer doesn’t naturally retain heat as foam does.

 Memory foam is known for its ability to limit motion transfer.
 This means that you won’t feel it when your sleeping partner tosses and turns, or gets out of bed.
 The Layla ranks well on motion isolation, as both the top layers are made of memory foam.

 The columns in the Purple mattress grid respond to pressure by distributing it to adjacent columns.
 However, the movement is isolated to the adjacent squares, so the Purple also manages to effectively isolate motion within specific sections of the mattress.